 “The demand for a policy of national security is primarily normative in character.
 It is supposed to indicate what the policy of a nation should be in order to be either expedient — a rational means toward an accepted end — or moral — the best or least evil course of action.
 The value judgments implicit in these normative exhortations will be discussed.”

-Can any security policy said to be “generally expedient”?
-This is problematic because while the goal of security is not decided based on expediency, it is difficult to conceive of security itself as an end — the implication being that if security is not an end and merely a means to “more ultimate ends”, the question of expediency becomes relevant.
+Can any security policy be said to be “generally expedient”?
+This is problematic because goals are not decided based on expediency.
+It is only in so far as security is merely a means to “more ultimate ends” and not an end in itself that the question of expediency becomes relevant.
 Today’s followers of Machiavelli will of course maintain the security of the nation is an end in itself.
 However, there is growing opinion disagreeing with the Machiavellians.
-Why else do we — Americans, presumably — condemn Nazis and Communists for defending (the security of) their totalitarian regimes?
+Why else do we — Americans — condemn Nazis and Communists for defending (the security of) their totalitarian regimes?
 Why else, in Asia and Europe, is there the apprehension that military security measures would make no sense it they came at the cost of basic liberties and welfare?